Juniper/contrail-windows-docs/doc/Known_issues/Not_supported.md

 ## Authentication

-* Keystone v1 and v3 are not supported.
+* Only Keystone v2 API is supported.